Sequential Bayesian inference for static parameters in dynamic state space models: INTRODUCTION

 \section{INTRODUCTION}

-Dynamic state-space models \citep{West:1997aa}, consisting of a latent Markov process $X_0, X_1,\ldots$ and noisy observations of that process $Y_1,Y_2,\ldots$ that are conditionally independent, are used in a wide variety of applications e.g.\ wireless networks \citep{Haykin:2004aa}, object tracking \citep{Ristic:2004aa}, econometrics \citep{Hamilton:1986aa} etc. The model is specified by an initial distribution $p(x_0 | \theta)$, a transition kernel $p(x_t | x_{t-1},\theta)$ and an observation distribution $p(y_t | x_t, \theta)$.
-These distributions are defined in terms of a set of $K$ static (e.g.\ non-time varying) parameters $\theta=(\theta_1,\ldots,\theta_K)$.
-The joint model to time $T$ is:
+Dynamic state-space models \citep{Durbin:2001aa}, consisting of an unknown state Markov process $X_0, X_1,\ldots$ and noisy observations of that process $Y_1,Y_2,\ldots$ that are conditionally independent, are used in a wide variety of applications e.g.\ wireless networks \citep{Haykin:2004aa}, object tracking \citep{Ristic:2004aa} etc. The model is specified by an initial distribution $p(x_0 | \theta)$, a transition kernel $p(x_t | x_{t-1},\theta)$ and an observation distribution $p(y_t | x_t, \theta)$.
+These distributions are defined in terms of a collection of $K$ static (e.g.\ non-time varying) parameters $\theta=(\theta_1,\ldots,\theta_K)$.
+The joint model to time $t$ is: